DYING IN THE LORD

 God’s strength does the work.

-But we had the sentence of death in ourselves, that we should not trust in ourselves, but in God which raiseth the dead: (II Corinthians 1:9)
+Yes, we had the sentence of death in ourselves, that we should not trust in ourselves but in God who raises the dead, (II Corinthians 1:9)

 We do not enjoy the process of being brought down to death.
 We keep attempting to save some part of our doing or thinking.
 But whatever is gain to us is loss for Christ.
 God interferes with our life until we are close to despair.
 We count ourselves as dead.

 Then the Lord’s power and wisdom are revealed.
 We are lifted up and brought into a whole new realm of hope and glory.